MMerzinger/kubernetes-paas-cluster-design/practice/resource-management/task-4/Solution.md

 # Resource Management Task 4 - Solution

 You can simply __re-create__ the deployment via `kubectl replace --force -f deployment-demo-app-2.yaml`.
+Why __re-create__?
+If we just apply the manifest, we alter the requests and limits __only__ for new pods and not existing ones.
+This will result in a different outcome as described below.

 As indicated by the name and content of the file, we need to check `demo-app-2`: